Chirag0401/Infrastructure_as_a_code/README.md

 terraform/ - This folder contains terraform code to create thee-tier-infra in AWS. packer/ - This folder contains the code to create image for the backend i.e node js application.

-Error Handling
-In routes/api/index.js, we define a error-handling middleware for handling Mongoose's ValidationError.
-This middleware will respond with a 422 status code and format the response to have error messages the clients can understand

 Authentication
 You can export secret and access key to .env file and map the variables in provider.tf